-Triathletes are a special breed!
-Personally, I find running to be quite enough challenge, but doing a three-in-one is quite an accomplishment in my book.
+Triathletes are a special breed.
+Personally, I find running to be quite enough of a challenge.
+But doing three sports in one should be quite the accomplishment in anyone’s book.

-The best triathlon shorts, therefore, need to be suitable to be run in, biked in, and swam in.
+The best triathlon shorts need to be suitable to run in, bike in, and swim in.
 That’s quite something to ask, but we’ve found ten pairs that fit the bill.

 Our number one spot goes to the De Soto Forza Tri Short 4-pocket.
-As its name suggests, it has a useful array of pouches for storage, a wide leg gripper for supreme comfort, and the compression fabric design helps relieve muscle aches.
+As its name suggests, it has a useful array of pouches for storage, a wide leg gripper for supreme comfort, and compression fabric designed to help relieve muscle aches.